the Web's only discount health plan with OnlineAdviserTM personal application support

 Find a provider: Search Private Health Care Systems (PHCS) national network of over 450,000 providers and over 4,000 medical facilities or create your own customized directory of providers in your area.

-OnlineAdviser enrollment support provided by e-mail at
+OnlineAdviser enrollment support provided at

 This Web site does not offer health insurance.
 For low cost health insurance, see www.MedSave.com